Sex Addicts Anonymous (SAA)

 Is Sex Addicts Anonymous a real thing?

-Yes, Sex Addicts Anonymous (SAA) is a legitimate and widely recognized recovery program for people struggling with sexual addiction.
+Yes, Sex Addicts Anonymous (SAA) is a legitimate and widely recognized recovery program for people struggling with compulsive sexual behavior.

 Based on the 12-step model originally developed by Alcoholics Anonymous, SAA provides a supportive and confidential environment to help people achieve sexual sobriety and personal growth.